• Skip to primary navigation

 At CHOC, we specialize in providing children with the most pleasant experience possible—even when it comes to having blood drawn.
 All of our phlebotomists (people specially trained to draw blood) have at least two years of experience working with children before coming to CHOC and receive very special training upon being hired to work with our patients.

-At CHOC, we pride ourselves on processing blood, urine and stool tests as quickly and efficiently as possible using the very latest equipment and expert staff.
+We pride ourselves on processing blood, urine and stool tests as quickly and efficiently as possible using the very latest equipment and expert staff.
 Physicians connected to our computer network are often able to get routine results within 60 minutes.

 A blood test helps doctors understand the elements in a patient’s blood.
 Depending on why a doctor recommended a blood test, he or she might be looking for only one factor in the blood or several.
 A doctor might order a blood test to find out if a patient is sick, if the body is responding to an allergy or if a patient is at risk for certain health conditions.
 Regular blood tests might be ordered to keep track of how well a condition such as diabetes or high cholesterol is being managed.